 It’s why December 21 and Daylight Savings day are two of my favorite times of the year.
 Driving in the dark has really become my least favorite thing to do and in November, December and the first half of January I tend to come home after work and not leave after five.

 October is still a climate I like however.
 Jacket weather and no humidity is always good for my soul.
 The temperature is still at a place where I can enjoy with a warm sweatshirt or a coat and not be shivering.
 And for photography, the light in October is optimum.
 Probably my favorite time of year to be out with my camera.
 Most of my Hammonasset Beach State Park photography is taken in that glorious month.

 Photographers love October in New England as the color is magnificent both at the golden hour and all through the month.
 October sunsets are my favorites, although I certainly don’t like the shorter daylight hours.
 I prefer being outside as long as possible and with October rolling in I must take the good with the bad.

-When you think Fall foliage in New England, only on state is synonymous with that time of year.
+When you think Fall foliage in New England, only one state is synonymous with that time of year.

 The Photographer's Guide to Vermont

 Unfortunately, we arrived a week late for peak colors.
-As you can see from my Vermont link above, the colors were will vibrant.
-My Connecticut State Park Gallery also Fall foliage galleries in Chatfield Hollow, Devil’s Hopyard and Gillette Castle.
+As you can see from my Vermont link above, the colors were still vibrant.
+My Connecticut State Park Gallery also has Fall foliage galleries in Chatfield Hollow, Devil’s Hopyard and Gillette Castle.

 What’s your favorite time of year?